gokulnair2001/AlignKit/README.md

 ## AlignKit's principles and philosophy

-* AlignKit layouting is is simple, powerful and fast.
+* AlignKit layouting is simple, powerful and fast.
-* AlignKit intention is to optimise the usage technique of NSLayoutConstraints.
+* AlignKit intention is to optimise the technique of using NSLayoutConstraints.
 * AlignKit syntax is concise and chainable.
 * AlignKit is incredibly fast, it's as faster as NSLayoutConstraints.
 See Performance.
 * The source code for chaining syntaxes are very much similar to SnpKit